MicrosoftDocs/ATADocs/ATPDocs/role-groups.md

 > [!NOTE]
 > Any global administrator or security administrator on the tenant's Azure Active Directory is automatically a [!INCLUDE [Product short](includes/product-short.md)] administrator.

-## Accessing the Defender for Identity portal

-Access to the [!INCLUDE [Product short](includes/product-short.md)] portal (portal.atp.azure.com) can only be accomplished by an Azure AD user who has the directory role of global administrator or security administrator.
-After entering the portal with the required role, you can create your [!INCLUDE [Product short](includes/product-short.md)] instance. [!INCLUDE [Product short](includes/product-short.md)] service creates three security groups in your Azure Active Directory tenant: Administrators, Users, Viewers.

-> [!NOTE]
-> Access to the [!INCLUDE [Product short](includes/product-short.md)] portal is granted only to users within the [!INCLUDE [Product short](includes/product-short.md)] security groups, within your Azure Active Directory, as well as global and security admins of the tenant.

 ## Required permissions for the Microsoft 365 Defender experience